Talent might make you good,

 But it is your attitude and work ethic that will make you great.

-As she grew, her running turned into performing.
-She learned how to tell stories onstage, performing as Brooke in Legally Blonde, dancing and commanding space in Hairspray at 5-Star Theatricals, clowning as the Jester in Once Upon a Mattress, and chasing dreams in A Christmas Story.
-When the curtain closed, she did not stop.
-She trained.
-She listened.
-She practiced again.
+She learned how to tell stories onstage, performing as Brooke in Legally Blonde, dancing and later commanding space in Hairspray at 5-Star Theatricals, clowning as the Jester in Once Upon a Mattress, and Featured Ensemble in A Christmas Story.
+When the curtain closes, she does not stop.
+She trains.
+She listens.
+She practices again.

 Sometimes her stories were told through movement, at Millennium Dance Complex or under bright lights as a dancer and captain.
 Sometimes they were told through her voice, on screen, on stage, or in a recording booth, where even whispers could carry wonder.